allora-network/allora-chain/test/invariant/README.md

 2. Fuzz mode: the simulator will enter a more traditional fuzzing style approach - it will submit state transition transactions that may or may not be valid in a random order.
 If the RPC url returns an error, the test will not halt or complain.
 This is useful for trying to really spam the chain with state transitions.
 3. Alternate mode: the simulator will begin in behaved mode for the first 20 iterations.
 After that it will start flip-flopping between behaving and fuzzing.
 The simulator is 80% likely to continue the mode it was previously on.
 This should stimulate chains of successful transactions in a row followed by chains of fuzzed transactions in a row.
 4. Manual mode: if you find a bug you wish to replay, you can use manual mode to run the manual commands given in the `simulateManual` function in `invariant_test.go`.
-This is basically the same thing as an integration test. automatic or manual.
-In the automatic mode it simply counts up to `MAX_ITERATIONS` and for every iteration, chooses a transaction to send to the network.
+This is basically the same thing as an integration test.

+Automatic or manual: In the automatic mode it simply counts up to `MAX_ITERATIONS` (plus the iterations for the setup) and for every iteration, chooses a transaction to send to the network.
 If manual mode is set to true, then the `MAX_ITERATIONS` flag will be ignored.
 In manual mode, you should set the iteration counter yourself.

 The simulator runs in a single threaded process, it does not attempt to do concurrency.
 To do concurrency, run two separate `go test` invocations at the same time (perhaps with the same seed, to mess with the same actors!)